boiledbuns/Relic/README.md

 Consult the [wiki](https://github.com/13ABEL/Relic/wiki) for more info about [contributing](https://github.com/13ABEL/Relic/wiki/Contribution-Quickstart)

 ## Screenshots
 Here are some screenshots showing off what relic looks like in different situations.
-Although These definitely don't show off everything relic has to offer, they should give you an idea of what the app looks like
+Although These definitely don't show off everything relic has to offer, they should give you an idea of what the app looks like.

 |||||
 |---|---|---|---|